-The Department of Homeland Security published the final rules for REAL ID in January of 2008.
-Given concerns raised by state DMVs, the National Governor's Association, state legislators and various consumer and privacy groups, all states received an extension of the initial May 2008 implementation deadline.
-This extension allowed federal agencies and authorities to continue to recognize our state's credentials until December of 2009.
+The Department of Homeland Security (DHS) published the final rules for REAL ID in January of 2008.
+Given concerns raised by state DMVs, the National Governor's Association, state legislators and various consumer and privacy groups, DHS has delayed the implementation date of this legislation three times.
+The final deadline for compliance with this act is now May 11, 2011.